Recalling a Masai Mara Safari in Colourful Photo Restoration

 Our flying machine to the Masai Mara

 At 1800 metres above sea level Nairobi can make you feel light-headed and dizzy until you acclimatise.
-And one gin and tonic can make you more so.
-We only spent two nights in the Capital before setting off in a single-propeller engine light aircraft which took us across the Great Rift Valley to the Masai Mara game reserve.
+And one gin and tonic can make you more inebriated than a bottle would at sea level.
+We spent two nights in the Capital before setting off in a single-propeller engine light aircraft which took us across the Great Rift Valley to the Masai Mara game reserve.

 The cradle of mankind, as the Great Rift Valley is referred to, runs 6000 miles from Lebanon to Mozambique.
 It is an impressive sight from a light aircraft only a few thousand feet above the surface.